 - Challenging whether sufficient probable cause existed to justify your arrest

 - Challenging whether the State can meet its burden of proving each element of DWI beyond a reasonable doubt to secure a conviction

 Call Us Today for Help With Your First Offense DWI in NC

-If you’ve been arrested for a DWI in North Carolina, call an attorney at Randall & Stump, PLLC right away.
-The consequences of a conviction for a first offense DWI in NC are serious and can affect your personal and professional lives for years to come.
+If you’ve been arrested for a DWI in Mecklenburg County, call an attorney at Randall & Stump, PLLC right away.
+The consequences of a conviction for a first offense DWI in Charlotte are serious and can affect your personal and professional lives for years to come.
 Our criminal defense attorneys have decades of experience assisting clients facing first time DWI charges, and they are prepared to help fight for you.